 - 1. For extensions and changes to the IMM approach or to the A-CVA that need to be investigated, institutions are expected to submit the following documentation: - (a) description of the extension or change, its rationale and objective; - (b) the intended implementation date; - (c) scope affected by the model extension or change, with volume characteristics; - (d) relevant technical and process document(s), such as documentation on: - (i) calibration of the risk drivers; - (ii) pricing of the transactions; - (iii) collateral modelling; - (iv) netting and margining; - (v) back-testing; - (vi) stress testing; - (vii) wrong-way risk; - (e) reports on the institution's independent review or validation; - (f) confirmation that the extension or change has been approved through the institution's approval processes by the competent bodies and the date of approval; - (g) where applicable, documentation of the quantitative impact of the change or extension on the risk-weighted exposure amounts or the own funds requirements.
-16 This documentation should include: - the quantitative impact on the minimum capital requirement for CVA risk if the considered extension or change is to the IMM 17; - (ii) where applicable, an explanation of the representative sample or reliable inference methodology in accordance of Section 3(2)(b); - (iii) the quantitative impact on all levels for which the institutions applies the model.
+The submitted quantitative impact follows the methodology of Section 4 and Section 6 (parallel run). - 2.
+For extensions and changes classified as not material, institutions submit, together with the notification: - (a) the documentation referred to in Section 8(1)(a), (b), (c), (f), and (g);